Towards Unified and Lossless Latent Space for 3D Molecular Latent Diffusion Modeling: Experiments

-Table~\ref{table:ablation_aug} shows the influence of various SE(3)-equivariant augmentations strategies on the performance over the QM9 dataset.
+\textbf{SE(3)-Equivariant Augmentations.} Table~\ref{table:ablation_aug} shows the performance influence of various SE(3)-equivariant augmentations on the QM9 dataset.
 The results reveal that data augmentation improves overall performance by providing diverse geometric views during UDM-3D training.

-In addition to the standard performance metrics, we further investigate the reconstruction error of UAE-3D under different 3D transformations.
-Table~\ref{table:ablation_aug_RMSD} presents the Root Mean Square Deviation (RMSD) of the reconstructed molecules.
+In addition to the standard performance metrics, we further investigate UAE-3D's reconstruction error on the test set when trained under different 3D transformations.
+Table~\ref{table:ablation_aug_RMSD} presents the RMSD of the reconstructed molecules.
+By including both rotation and translation augmentations, we observe a significant reduction in reconstruction error (from $1.4 \times 10^{-4}$ to $0.2 \times 10^{-4}$), achieving the lowest RMSD.
+This shows that our SE(3)-equivariant augmentations effectively enhance the model's ability to learn geometric consistency by exploring a more comprehensive 3D molecular space.